MaximePie/Service_tokyoyume_v2/README.md

 - [x] Calculate and display a total command price
 - [x] Compose a command
 - [x] Remove articles from cart

+- [ ] Import Spreadsheet data
+- [ ] Create a shopping list from the speadsheet
+- [ ] Create a shopping list depending on the stocks

 - [ ] Save Cart
 - [ ] Save a command
 - [ ] Prevent from sending an empty command - Back